aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/workbook/_index.md

 ### saveToStream() {#saveToStream--}

-Saves Excel file to a MemoryStream object and returns it.
+Saves Excel file to a MemoryStream object as an Excel97-2003 xls file and returns it.

 ```javascript
 saveToStream() : Uint8Array;